GinnyMaive/statusimporter/README.md

 # statusimporter

-A well-named Sharkey to Gotosocial status importer hackily created.
+A well-named Sharkey to GoToSocial status importer hackily created.

-* Change `INSTANCE_BASE_URL` at the top of main.py unless you are me
+* Before importing, you might want to import any/all custom emojis your posts use.
+If they are present, they will be used.
+If they are absent, you'll just see the old emoji short code.
+Adding them *after* importing will not use them in old statuses.
+  * How to do this is out of scope for this tool, but you can use [Slurp](https://github.com/VyrCossont/slurp)
+  * You can also just be fine with it and move on with life, which is what I did!
+The statuses will still import just without as much flair.
 * Set `BASE_EXPORT_DIR` to the base directory of your Sharkey export - it should at least have a `notes.json` file and a `files/` folder with any attachments to upload.
-* Create a new application in the GotoSocial Settings UI (eg, https://yourinstance.social/settings)
+* Create a new application in the GoToSocial Settings UI (eg, https://yourinstance.social/settings)
 * In that folder, create a file `application.json` with the client ID and client secret you get from there.
 It should look like this, but you put ur stuff in the quotes!

 ```